prestonr83/zbx-hipchat/README.md

 # zbx-hipchat
 This alert script creates cards in hipchat that are expandable to reveal useful links to the alert.
+This uses the new HipChat v2 API.
+[HipChat API Info](https://developer.atlassian.com/hipchat/guide/hipchat-rest-api/api-access-tokens#APIaccesstokens-Usergeneratedtokens)

 ####Add a new media type to Zabbix